 Recommended children's booklists sorted by age or topic

-Home > Curriculum Topic Booklists > PSHE & Emotional Literacy Topic Booklists > Developing Empathy
+Home > Curriculum Topic Booklists > PSHE & Emotional Literacy Topic Booklists > Read For Empathy

 Science shows that empathy is learnable and that reading is an important empathy-building tool.
 This collection will help parents and educators to surround children with empathy experiences, inspiring them to understand others better, and tackle societal problems like racism.”
 EmpathyLab Founder Miranda McKearney OBE.

 The aim of the Read for Empathy collection is for schools, libraries, families and community groups to use the books to help raise a generation with strong empathy skills.
-Chosen by expert judges, the primary collection features 35 books for 4-11 year olds.
-Many of the books help readers understand the lives of those experiencing tough situations, like becoming homeless, or a refugee.
-Others help children build their understanding of emotions or inspire positive action towards the climate or animals or people in their community.
+Chosen by expert judges, the primary collection features 40 books for 4-11 year olds, including picturebooks, novels, poetry, non-fiction and graphic novels, all published within the last three years.

-You can download a PDF guide to the collection here.
+You can see the full collection here.
 More information is available on the Empathy Lab website.

 SAVE 20% with Peters